International drug control conventions

-The conventions
+Conventions

 The three treaties are complementary and mutually supportive.
 They serve to maintain a classification system of controlled substances, including psychoactive drugs and plants, and chemical precursors, to ensure the regulated supply of those substances determined to be useful for medical and scientific purposes, and to otherwise prevent production, distribution and use, with some limited exceptions and exemptions.
 Adoption of the treaties is near universal among the UN's 193 member countries.

 The treaties are not self-executing, they operate indirectly by providing a skeleton template of provisions that have to be fleshed out in the domestic law of each member country.
 Thus each country has a degree of flexibility in conforming treaty obligations to their own socio-cultural, political and economic realities; this latitude has been described as a "vast grey area ... subject to judicial interpretation and political contestation."

 The cornerstone Single Convention on Narcotic Drugs (as amended in 1972) integrated into a single framework nine pre-existing international drug treaties dating back to 1912, and extended the control system, including to the cultivation of plants used for narcotic drugs.
 The subsequent two conventions addressed new developments and concerns; some 340 substances in total are listed across the three.
 For each of the conventions, an official Commentary provides comprehensive legal analysis to assist with interpretation.